MishrajiAryan/RFactor_AIML/README.md

 ## About RaSoR

-This project is part of the RaSoR (Research and Solutions for Robotics) initiative, focusing on promoting AI/ML education through interactive competitions and assessments.
+RaSoR (Research and Solutions for Robotics) is a student-run society at IIT Madras dedicated to advancing robotics, artificial intelligence, and machine learning.
+The group organizes hackathons, coding challenges, and quizzes with real-world applications, fostering technical leadership among students.
+RaSoR's initiatives help bridge the gap between theoretical learning and practical experience, building a vibrant AI/ML community on campus.

 ## License